Night Guards and Sleep Apnea Appliances

 Obstructive Sleep Apena (OSA) is a disruptive and potentially dangerous sleep disorder characterized by brief pauses in breathing during sleep due to a blockage in the airway.

 The American Academy of Sleep Medicine recommends oral appliances (also known as dental devices) for patients with mild-to-moderate obstructive sleep apnea.
 Oral appliances are known to improve sleep for patients by improving airflow, and reducing apnea and snoring.
-The two sleep apnea appliances available are mandibular advancement device and tongue retaining device.

-The mandibular advancement device is the most widely used for sleep apnea.
+Mandibular Advancement Device: is the most widely used for sleep apnea.
 Resembling a sports mouth guard, it forces the lower jaw forward and down slightly to keep the airway open.

-The tongue retaining device is a splint that holds the tongue in place, keeping the airway open as much as possible.
+The Tongue Retaining Device: is a splint that holds the tongue in place, keeping the airway open as much as possible.

 Patients of Dr. Aver who wear oral appliances are strongly encouraged to maintain follow-up and routine check-ups to make sure the device is working, and to address the need for adjustments and replacement when needed.